TheDreamer123/TheDreamer123/README.md

 # Hello, I'm TheDreamer123

-**This is my personal GitHub where I post my public projects (which 99% is either a joke or something cursed).**
+**This is my personal (and possibly also professional) GitHub where I post my public projects (which 99% is either a joke or something cursed).**

 **I created this account and began posting my creations by modding Minecraft.
 But I am currently expanding my horizons.**